The debate on what to feed

 Some human foods are not safe for dogs.
 Avoid:

-- large amounts of fat (which can lead to pancreatitis) or fatty trimmings, especially pork,
+• large amounts of fat (which can lead to pancreatitis) or fatty trimmings, especially pork and ham,

 Dogs are not true carnivores and are more like omnivores.
 The raw mince that many people get from the pet shop, or the knackery can have additional risks and a predominantly meat diet especially in growing pups can cause developmental problems.
 Meat can be deficient in calcium, iodine, phosphorous, sodium, magnesium, copper, iron and vitamins A, D and E. People then practise supplementation which can be seriously problematic.
 Animal nutrition is a complex field and even most vets have only studied the basics (it is a specialised field).
 Be wary of advice from pet shop staff or vet clinic nurses; they often get their ’knowledge’ from pet food sales reps.
 The better manufacturers produce excellent balanced food for dogs of different types and stages of life, and their nutritionists are at the top of the field.
 Having said that, some of the ‘premium’ manufacturers are expert at separating people from their hard-earned cash by clever marketing and playing at the heart strings of pet owners who want the best for their pets (and confuse higher price with better quality).